-Proposition 1 A sequential history $H_S$ is k-FIFO-valid if and only if $L(H_S) \le k$ , $A(H_S) \le k$ , and $SD(H_S) \le k + 1$ .

-Finally, we recall the notion of linearizability [10] before introducing the remaining concepts.
-Given a history H and a sequential specification C, lin(H,C) denotes the set of all sequential histories that are equivalent to H and valid with respect to C. If lin(H,C) is not empty, H is said to be linearizable with respect to C [10].
-Hence, C is linearizable with respect to FIFO if there is a sequential history C equivalent to C that is FIFO-valid; it is linearizable with respect to C for there is a sequential history C equivalent to C that is C equivalent to C that is C equivalent to C is linearizable with respect to C as well.
-A concurrent implementation of a sequential specification is said to be linearizable if all histories that can be obtained with the implementation are linearizable [10].
+Proposition 1 A sequential history $H_S$ is weakly k-FIFO-valid if and only if $L(H_S) \le k$ and $A(H_S) \le k$ .
+It is k-FIFO-valid if and only if it is weakly k-FIFO-valid and $SD(H_S) \le k + 1$ .
+Moreover, if $H_S$ is weakly k-FIFO-valid then $SD(H_S) \le 2k - 1$ for k > 0 and $SD(H_S) = 0$ for k = 0.
+Finally, we recall the notion of linearizability [11] before introducing the remaining concepts.
+Given a history H and a sequential specification C, lin(H,C) denotes the set of all sequential histories that are equivalent to H and valid with respect to C. If lin(H,C) is not empty, H is said to be linearizable with respect to C [11].
+Hence, H is linearizable with respect to FIFO if there is a sequential history $H_S$ equivalent to H that is FIFO-valid; it is linearizable with respect to (weak) k-FIFO if there is a sequential history $H_S$ equivalent to H that is (weakly) k-FIFO-valid.
+Note that every history linearizable with respect to FIFO is linearizable with respect to k-FIFO as well, and every history linearizable with respect to k-FIFO is linearizable with respect to weak k-FIFO.
+A concurrent implementation of a sequential specification is said to be linearizable if all histories that can be obtained with the implementation are linearizable [11].
 Linearizability is thus a consistency condition for specifying the semantics of objects in the presence of concurrency.
-The implementations of all C is linearizable.
+The implementations of all (k-FIFO) queues discussed in this paper are linearizable.